 This makes me think that Search Atlas probably pulls data from your Google Search Console account to track your site’s performance and give improvement tips.
 If I find out more about where they get their data, I’ll update this post.

 Overall, I think Search Atlas is a great Ahrefs alternative for SEO.
-It has more features and uses AI-powered insights for site audits.
+It has more features and uses AI to power its site audit tool.

 Search Atlas gives you a 7-day free trial, but you’ll need to link a credit card to activate it.
 I know it’s a bit of a hassle, but it’s the only way to test the tool.
-I’ve done it a few times, and I can confirm they won’t charge your card during the trial.
+I’ve paid for the tool multiple times, and I can confirm they won’t charge your card during the trial.

 If you cancel the trial early, you’ll lose access to the tool right away.
 So, it’s best to make the most of the 7 days to see if it works for your business.